Cuberick-Orion/CIRR/README.md

       # or
       "train-11041-2-img0": "./train/34/train-11041-2-img0.png"
       ```
-    - image filenames and (train-split) sub-folder structures are preserved from the NLVR2 dataset.
+    - image filenames and (train-split) sub-level folder structures are preserved from the NLVR2 dataset.
  - `img_feat_<...>/`
     - A folder containing a certain type of pre-extracted image features, each file saves the feature of one image.
     - Filename is generated as such: